tkw1536/OpenMath-JSON/doc/openmath.md

 }
 ```

-### OMS -- Strings
+### OMSTR -- Strings

-Strings can be represented using normal JSON strings and the `OMS` type.
+Strings can be represented using normal JSON strings and the `OMSTR` type.

 ```ts
 {